revolist/revogrid-docs/guide/react/index.md

 </div>

-Revogrid provide special [react adapter](https://github.com/revolist/react-datagrid).
+RevoGrid provide special [react adapter](https://github.com/revolist/react-datagrid).
 Just import it to your project and it can be used as part of react system.

 <!--@include: ./install.md-->